boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 We are following the instructions [from this guide](https://www.taniarascia.com/setting-up-a-brand-new-mac-for-development/#nodejs) to install NodeJS on our machine.
 The summary of the instructions is below.

+> **DO NOT** install Node via the NodeJS website.
+If you are are getting an error in your terminal following the steps in this guide use the support channel and ask for help

 1. Install NVM

    `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh . bash`